Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

-The Zakat, Tax, and Customs Authority released its amended Harmonized Tariff Schedule to increase various customs duty rates effective June 2020.
+The Zakat, the tax and customs authority, released its amended Harmonized Tariff Schedule to increase various customs duty rates effective June 2020.
 While the increases are still within established World Trade Organization ceilings, certain rates have been increased by up to 25 percent.
 In July 2020, the Saudi Arabian Government also increased the value added tax (VAT) rate from five to 15 percent.

 The Saudi Standards, Metrology and Quality Organization (SASO) is the regulatory authority that controls quality of goods imported into Saudi Arabia.
 A conformity certificate is required to ensure all imported goods conform with Saudi standards.
-Suppliers looking to export products to the Kingdom are required to do so through the Kingdom’s Saleem product safety program that includes Saber, an electronic portal used to register both regulated and unregulated products with the required shipping documents.
+Suppliers looking to export products to Saudi Arabia are required to do so through Saudi Arabia’s Saleem product safety program that includes Saber, an electronic portal used to register both regulated and unregulated products with the required shipping documents.
 The portal can only be accessed by importers, SASO-approved certification bodies and Saudi customs officials.
 The Saleem Saber conformity process can be complicated and can lead to unnecessary charges if completed incorrectly.
 It is best to use an authorized certification body to assist with this process.
 A list of SASO approved certification bodies can be found at https://saber.sa/home/cborganizations.

 Import Tariffs on Food/Agricultural Products